CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-core/README.md

 ```

 ### Disconnect
-It's interesting to have a button to allow the user to disconnect it's wallet, call `disconnect` when this happen:
+It's interesting to have a button to allow the user to disconnect its wallet, call `disconnect` when this happens:
 ```js
 await wcSdk.disconnect();
 ```